Appayya Dikshita: Shaivite Works

 Sri Appayya Dikshita was an extraordinarily prolific scholar, with his vast literary output often inferred from contemporary accounts.
 For instance, the biography of Sri Vijayendra Bhikshu, a prominent Madhvacharya, records that he composed 104 works in rivalry with Appayya Dikshita—suggesting that Appayya himself authored a comparable number.

 His writings span a wide range, from major philosophical treatises such as Parimala and Śivārkamaṇidīpikā, which remain authoritative references in their respective traditions, to shorter devotional hymns like Pañcaratna Stuti and Mārga Bandhu Stuti.
 Some works are original compositions, while others are commentaries (vyākhyānas), including expositions on his own texts.

 Among his most notable contributions are his Śaivite works, composed to uphold and propagate the Śivādvaita doctrine.
 These include Śikhariṇīmālā (with its commentary) and Śivatattvaviveka, both of which eloquently expound the philosophical and theological supremacy of Lord Śiva.
 Produced during the Vijayanagara period—a time marked by vigorous polemical exchanges between Vaiṣṇavas and Śaivas—these works served to defend and consolidate the Śaiva philosophical tradition while also enriching its devotional literature.

-Vaiṣṇavite Works
+Vaiṣṇava Works

 Although best known for his contributions to Advaita Vedānta and Śaiva philosophy, Sri Appayya Dikshita also composed works that reflect his engagement with Vaiṣṇavite literature and devotional traditions.
 His writings in this sphere underscore his broad outlook, which did not recognize any essential doctrinal conflict between the worship of Lord Śiva and Lord Viṣṇu.